 - Consolidate your errands whenever possible to reduce the number of miles driven.

 Although these tips may not create a drastic change, the small savings will quickly add up.
-For more tips to improve your fuel economy, be sure to see this article on Philly.com.
+The old saying is ‘every little bit helps’ and that could not be more true in this current financial climate.